typetools/jdk21u/README.md

 updated to pull in more commits from upstream.
 Here are some commands to run when updating to JDK ${VER}.

-Whenever Oracle releases a new version of Java, this repository should be updated to pull in more commits from upstream.
-Here are some commands to run when updating to JDK ${VER}.

 Fork into typetools:  <https://github.com/openjdk/jdk${VER}u>

 Clone jdk${VER}u repositories into, say, $t/libraries/ .